RobJur/rnn-vessels-trajectory-prediction/README.md

 # rnn-vessels-trajectory-prediction
-RNN Application of Coordinate Systems for Vesssel Trajectory prediction
+RNN Application of Coordinate Systems for Vessel Trajectory prediction